denten-books/plain-text/4-format.md

 computational formalism will give us the means to reveal a layer of formatting shaping every digital document.

+### 4.1 Format Theory

-Imagine communicating by telegraph in two different languages with a friend, for example.
+To begin thinking about formatting, imagine communicating by telegraph in two different languages with a friend.
 Occasionally, besides whatever else you wanted to say, envision also sending a signal to your partner's device that indicated a change in the transmission language.
 Thus in addition to the message, you would also send a predetermined code that would switch the receiving apparatus from the "English language" into the "French language" mode.
 Such an instruction would *attune* the receiver to a different mode of apprehension.
 In our example, it would transform an English language machine into a French language one.
 It is in that sense of attunement that the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.

 Yet despite the formative impact on the structure of comprehension, the programmatic sign does not often figure in our theories of meaning making.